 Introduction

 The creation of an agribusiness company is imperative to address the future challenges of agro-technological development and shifting to commercial science based agriculture.
-The company will also provide a platform to all the players, both from the public and private sector, to interact, invest and commercialize innovations incubated within a PARC research park, for public consumption.
+The company is providing a platform to all the players, both from the public and private sector, to interact, invest and commercialize innovations incubated within a PARC research park, for public consumption.

 Muhammad Ehtesham Iqbal